MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

     );
 ```

-Program bindings `frame.shadow_pass.[cube|floor]_bindings.program_bindings` are created both for cube and floor meshes,
+Program bindings `frame.shadow_pass.\[cube\|floor\]_bindings.program_bindings` are created for both cube and floor meshes,
-with argument binding for `g_mesh_uniforms` argument of `Vertex` shader type saved to `mesh_uniforms_binding_ptr`
+with the argument binding for `g_mesh_uniforms` of `Vertex` shader type saved to `mesh_uniforms_binding_ptr` to be used later
-to be used later in `ShadowCubeApp::Update()` method for setup of the root constant data.
+in the `ShadowCubeApp::Update()` method for setting up the root constant data.

-Shadow render pass `frame.shadow_pass.render_pass` is created without color attachments, but with depth attachment
+The shadow render pass `frame.shadow_pass.render_pass` is created without color attachments but with a depth attachment
 bound to the shadow-map texture for the current frame `frame.shadow_pass.rt_texture`.
+The depth attachment is created with
-Depth attachment is crated with `Clear` load action to clear the depth texture with provided depth value,
+a `Clear` load action to clear the depth texture with the provided depth value taken from render context settings
-taken from render context settings `context_settings.clear_depth_stencil->first`; and `Store` action is used to retain
+`context_settings.clear_depth_stencil->first`.
+The `Store` action is used to retain the rendered depth texture content for
-rendered depth texture content for the next render pass.
-Render command list is created bound to the shadow render pass.
+the next render pass.
+The render command list is created and bound to the shadow render pass.

 ```cpp
         // ========= Shadow Pass Resources =========